SohailKhanGit/Jokes-API-Clean-Archichecture/README.md

 ![pat1](https://user-images.githubusercontent.com/67366816/96268416-f3999c00-0fc0-11eb-9691-96a0c593eff9.png)

+##Project folder structure

+presentation: An android module that represents the presentation layer.

+domain: A java module without android dependencies.

+data: An android module from where all the data is retrieved.

+data-test: Tests for the data layer.
+Due to some limitations when using Robolectric I had to use it in a separate java module.

 The benefits of clean code archichecture:

 Independent of Database and Frameworks.
 The software is not dependent on an ORM or Database.
 You can change them easily.